 - MIISAlert (RAVE)

 - Middlebury Institute website

-- Email distribution lists to the campus community
+- Email distribution lists, Facebook or Twitter posts to the campus community

-- Phone trees

-- "Runners" and/or posted signs

-- Loudspeakers or megaphones

 The notification will usually be sent to all students, faculty, and staff (or to an appropriate segment of the community if the event is limited to a defined part of campus) using the MIISAlert system or email.
 The entire campus community will be notified when there is at least the potential that a very large segment of the community will be affected by a situation or event, or when there is a threat to the operation of the campus as a whole.
 There will be a continuing assessment of the situation to determine which segments of the campus community should be notified.